gsoft-inc/sg-orbit/README.md

 ### Testing

-For testing our components we currently rely only on automated visual testing.
+For testing the components we currently rely only on automated visual testing.

-We prefered *visual testing* to *structural* or *interactions* testings, since this approach assert on what visually appears on the screen instead of assertings on specifics CSS selectors or DOM elements.
-We feel this is a more *black box* and *robust* testing approach since it shouldn't requires to modify the tests if the code refactor haven't change anything visually.
+*Visual testing* has been preferred to *structural* or *interactions* testings since this approach assert on what visually appears on the screen instead of asserting on specifics CSS selectors or DOM elements.

+This is a more *black box* and *robust* testing approach since it shouldn't requires to modify the tests if the code refactor haven't change anything visually.

 Visual testing can also easily perform cross-browsers testing.

 Setting all the tools to perform automated visual tests involve a lot of time and knowledge.
-Therefore, we decided to buy a license of [Chromatic QA](https://www.chromaticqa.com) because it integrates perfectly with Storybook.
-For more information about how write Storybook stories for Chromatic QA, view the [react-components documentation](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/README.md).
+Therefore, we bought a license of [Chromatic QA](https://www.chromaticqa.com).
+This is the perfect tool for us since it perfectly integrate with Storybook.

+To understand how to write Storybook stories for Chromatic QA, view the [react-components documentation](https://github.com/gsoft-inc/sg-brand/blob/master/packages/react-components/README.md).

-To have access to our Chromatic QA environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.
+For access to our Chromatic QA environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.

 For more information about automated visual testing: